Anonimous-Submission/anonymous_submission/vqgan+clip/README.md

 *Hyperparameters*:

-- manual random seed values were chosen randomely
+- manual random seed values were chosen randomly
 - number of inference steps vary from 50 to 400, were chosen according to [guidelines](https://www.cs.columbia.edu/~chilton/web/my_publications/LiuPromptsAIGenArt_CHI2022.pdf) as well as by trial and error

 The values were randomely mixed and used for image generation.
 The information about parameters is given in the names of images *.png as follows: